 To identify policy-related risks and opportunities, we review international and domestic climate policies and regulations and assess how they may affect our business.
 To manage these risks, we conduct ongoing engagements with policymakers and think tanks in the United States and key international markets.

-To assess market risks, we actively engage our customers to understand changing market sentiment.
-Our efforts to enhance transparency around GHG emissions across the LNG supply chain can inform and support our suppliers’ and customers’ own decarbonization efforts, and thereby help to enhance the GHG footprint of our product and the broader industry.
+To assess market risks, we actively engage with our customers to understand changing market sentiment.
+Our efforts to enhance transparency around GHG emissions across the LNG supply chain can inform and support our suppliers’ and customers’ own decarbonization efforts, and thereby help to responsibly manage the GHG footprint of our product and the broader industry.
+We are addressing technology risks and opportunities by controlling the carbon footprint of our product.

 Physical risks